stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-And the index is bound in the render configuration:
+And finally the index is bound in the render configuration:

 ```java
 @Bean("index.bind")